 Background of Tabloid Size

 The name Tabloid originates from the word Table.
-It can mean something that can easily keep on a table of smaller size.
-Which is right for a Tabloid Size Newspaper- it can easily read just beside your tea on the table, and it won’t take up much space.
+It can mean something easily kept on a table of smaller size.
+This is right for a Tabloid Size Newspaper- it can easily be read beside your tea on the table and won’t take up much space.
 It is the size of a modern full-size Tablet Device.
-The word can also be traced back to Tabloid Journalism that compacted stories into simple, short and understandable forms.
+The word can also be traced back to Tabloid Journalism which compacted stories into simple, short, and understandable forms.
 The Tabloid Size is often called as “The Half Size” of a Broadsheet Size Newspaper.
-Although, this is just a common perception; not reality because Broadsheet has dimensions of 600 mm × 750 mm (23.5 in × 29.5).
+Although, this is just a common perception, not reality because Broadsheet has dimensions of 600 mm × 750 mm (23.5 in × 29.5).

-Tabloid Size is very close to the A Series Paper Size A3 which has dimensions of 297 mm × 420 mm (11.7 in × 16.5 in) and hence it would be easy for the long term to make a transition from Tabloid Size to A3 Size for printing Newspapers because nowadays everything gets standardize.
-But even then, Tabloid Size is the most used size for Newspaper printing worldwide in countries ranging from the US, the UK, Russia to India, China, Australia, etc.
+Tabloid Size is very close to the A Series Paper Size A3, which has dimensions of 297 mm × 420 mm (11.7 in × 16.5 in).
+Hence, it would be easy in the long term to make a transition from Tabloid Size to A3 Size for printing Newspapers because, nowadays, everything gets standardized.
+But even then, Tabloid Size is the most used size for Newspaper printing worldwide in countries ranging from the US, the UK, and Russia to India, China, Australia, etc.

 Compact Size